 He went into real estate development in 1974, later opening an office in Lake County California, a well-known viticulture area.
-The move there proved to be fortuitous; living so close to the vines Osborn became interested in wine.
-In 1980 he took his first job at Konocti Winery labeling bottles.
-He then went on to work at Firestone Vineyards, Zaca Mesa, and Byron Winery in Santa Barbara.
-In 1984 During his time at Byron he came back to visit family and during a wine tasting trip around Seneca Lake tasted a Wagner Vineyards 1982 Barrel aged Chardonnay.
-It was his first experience with a brilliant cool climate wine and he realized that this was where he wanted to make wines and ultimately own his own vineyard and winery.
+The move proved to be fortuitous; living so close to the vines, Scott became interested in wine.
+In 1980, he took his first job at Konocti Winery labeling bottles.
+He went on to work at Firestone Vineyards, Zaca Mesa, and Byron Winery in Santa Barbara.
+In 1984, while working at Byron, he returned to visit family in Rochester.
+During a wine tasting trip around Seneca Lake, Scott tasted a Wagner Vineyards 1982 Barrel aged Chardonnay, his first experience with a brilliant cool climate wine.
+He realized that this was where he wanted to make wines and ultimately, own his own vineyard and winery.

-In 1985, there was not a lot of winemaking jobs available so he began working for a wine distributor and then went on to be General Manager of Pindar Vineyards on Long Island.
-In 1993, Fox Run became available and in partnership with Andy Hale they purchased it.
+In 1985, there were not a lot of winemaking jobs available, so he began working for a wine distributor before moving on to be General Manager of Pindar Vineyards on Long Island.
+In 1993, Fox Run became available and, in partnership with Andy Hale, they purchased it.

-Since the purchase of the winery in 1994, he has resided in the beautifully renovated farmhouse originally built on the property in 1870.
-Initially assuming the responsibilities of winemaking, along with the myriad tasks of management, speaking engagements and travel, he chose to hire a full-time winemaker.
+Since the purchase of the winery in 1994, Scott has resided in the beautifully renovated farmhouse originally built on the property in 1870.
+Initially, he assumed the responsibilities of winemaking, along with the myriad tasks of management, speaking engagements, and travel.
+He then chose to hire a full-time winemaker.
 His selection of Peter Bell in June of 1995 satisfied his desire to engage the most gifted winemaker in the Finger Lakes region.
-Their shared vision for quality wine production has freed Osborn to the task of managing the winery and planning for its future.
-He regularly participates in wine judging’s, panel discussions, and symposiums dealing with the many challenges of an increasingly sophisticated appellation.
+Their shared vision for quality wine production has freed Scott to the task of managing the winery and planning for its future.
+He regularly participates in wine judgings, panel discussions, and symposiums addressing the many challenges of an increasingly sophisticated appellation.

-On Christmas day of 1998 three days after turning 50 Scott married long time sweet heart Ruth Worden and in 2012 Ruth’s sister Kathy and her husband Albert became partners and now Fox Run is a family owned winery.
+On Christmas day of 1998, three days after turning 50, Scott married his long time sweetheart, Ruth Worden, and in 2012, Ruth’s sister, Kathy and her husband, Albert became partners, making Fox Run a family owned winery.

-The highly successful working relationship between Scott, Peter, and Vineyard manager John Kaiser has resulted in spectacular grapes, wines, and successful introductions of State-of-the-Art vineyard practices, keeping Fox Run Vineyards on the cutting edge of grape growing and winemaking.
+The highly successful working relationship between Scott, Peter, and vineyard manager, John Kaiser, has resulted in spectacular grapes and wines, and the successful introduction of state-of-the-art vineyard practices, keeping Fox Run Vineyards on the cutting edge of grape growing and winemaking.

-Scott is constantly working to improve our environmental impact and has received the Lake Friendly Farm designation from Yates County Soil and Water Conservation.
-This award is given to farms whose farming practices do not negatively impact the water quality of Seneca Lake.
-He also installed a 151-Kilowatt solar system which provides 100% of the electrical needs for the winery, tasting room and café.
-We have reduced our herbicide and pesticide use and are replacing them with organic and biological sprays that are less impactful on the environment.
+Scott is constantly working to reduce the environmental impact of the winery.
+Since 2002, Fox Run has been awarded the Lake Friendly Farm designation from Yates County Soil and Water Conservation.
+This award is given to farms whose agricultural practices do not negatively impact the water quality of Seneca Lake.
+He also installed a 151-Kilowatt solar system, which provides 100% of the electricity needed to operate the winery, tasting room and café.
+In addition, herbicide and pesticide use has been reduced throughout the vineyard, and replaced with organic and biological sprays with less environmental impact.

-He has been President of the Seneca Lake Wine Trail two times and a founding member and past President of Finger Lakes Wine Alliance, he is a founding member of the New York Wine Industry Association which was founded in 2009 to represent the Wine Industry to educate legislators in Albany on issues that will impact our wineries and vineyards here in New York State.
-He was elected by his peers in the NY wine industry and is now the New York representative on the Board of Wine America which is the national advocacy organization for the American Wine Industry in Washington DC.
+Scott has served as President of the Seneca Lake Wine Trail twice and is a founding member and past President of Finger Lakes Wine Alliance.
+He is a founding member of the New York Wine Industry Association, created in 2009 to represent the wine industry and to educate legislators in Albany on issues that impact New York State wineries and vineyards.
+Elected by his statewide peers, Scott currently serves as the New York representative on the board of Wine America, the national advocacy organization for the US Wine Industry in Washington DC.